t2-project/documentation/source/microservices/arch.rst

 The doPayment() step is the saga's pivot transaction.
 If this step succeeds, the saga runs to completion.

-The step commitReservations() is designed to be retrieable.
+The step commitReservations() is designed to be repeatable.
 It will succeed eventually.

 The same applies to the compensations rejectOrder() and cancelReservations().